hman61/doodads/README.md

 - 28Kb Codebase
 - No build configurations
 - Unlimited intuitive flexibility
+- Major CSS frameworks can co-exist without conflicts
-- Currently only one dependency but it is not required
+- Currently only one dependency (but not required)
   - tailwindcss
-- Encapsulates your CSS dependencies
- - Major CSS frameworks can co-exist without conflicts